 factory constructor.

-Register the resource, saving it to local working_dir config and RNS config store.
+Register the resource, saving it to the Den config store.
 Uses the resource’s self.config() to generate the dict to save.

 Async version of property setter.